jabedek/frontend-ts-library/README.md

 - Providing functions related to time: **convertTime**
 - Providing functions related to HTML: **createInputId**
 - Providing functions related to HTTP: **startListening** (listening at current page)
+- Iterator `loop` so you don't have to spread unfilled Arrays anymore

 ## Installation